Mastectomy involves removal of the whole breast (usually including the nipple) and usually removal of one or more lymph nodes from the armpit.

 Radiotherapy to the chest wall may be recommended after mastectomy if there’s an increased risk of breast cancer coming back in the chest area.
 Some women also have radiotherapy to lymph nodes at the base of the neck and occasionally to the armpit.

-- How long does mastectomy take?
+How long does a mastectomy take?

 Mastectomy usually takes 1–2 hours.
 There will also be preparation time and time to recover from the general anaesthetic.
 A woman could be hospital anywhere between 1 day and 1 week, depending on her individual situation.

 If a woman has a breast reconstruction at the same time as the mastectomy, surgery is likely to take longer.
 This means the hospital stay may be longer than after a mastectomy only.